Language: EN

 Save variables in Arduino and non-volatile EEPROM memory

-By now we should already know that when we restart Arduino, all the memory where we store the variables is erased, so it is not possible to preserve the values.
+At this point, we should already know that when restarting Arduino, all the memory where we store variables is erased, so it is not possible to retain the values.

-However, sometimes we will want certain values to be preserved between restarts.
-For example, calibration values, measurements and dates or times for making dataloggers, saving a counter, or knowing what the state of the processor was when it lost power, among many others.
+However, sometimes we want certain values to persist across restarts.
+For example, calibration values, measurements, and dates or times for making data loggers, saving a counter, or knowing what the state of the processor was when it lost power, among many others.

-For these purposes, Arduino incorporates a non-volatile storage memory called EEPROM (Electrically Erasable Programable Read-Only Memory).
+For such purposes, Arduino incorporates non-volatile storage memory called EEPROM (Electrically Erasable Programmable Read-Only Memory).

-Therefore, in Arduino we have three types of memory
+Therefore, on Arduino, we have three types of memory:

-• FLASH, non-volatile, where we upload the sketch (including the bootloader).
+• FLASH, non-volatile, where we store the sketch (including the bootloader).

 • SRAM (static random access memory), volatile, where variables are stored during operation.